-Mr M has complained that he was unsuitably advised by Central Markets Investment Management Ltd (CMIM), as a trustee of his Small Self-Administered Scheme (SSAS), to invest in a Cape Verde hotel development of The Resort Group (TRG) and a discretionary managed portfolio.
-Mr M is unrepresented in this complaint.
+Mr W has complained that he was unsuitably advised by Central Markets Investment Management Ltd (CMIM), as a trustee of his Small Self-Administered Scheme (SSAS), to invest in a Cape Verde hotel development of The Resort Group (TRG) and a discretionary managed portfolio.
+Mr W's complaint was originally broughy by a claims management company (CMC) but he is now acting alone.